maskarade/Robolectric-Instrumentation/README.md

 }
 ```

 ## Getting Started

 Suppose your have an Android application project with `app` sub-project, which
-already have test suite with Robolectric.
+already have a test suite with Robolectric.

 First, you have to make a Robolectric configuration file as
 `app/src/test/resources/roblectric.properties` with the following contents: